Greece, Macedonia sign historic deal to end name row - Journal du Cameroun

 In Macedonia, President Gjorge Ivanov plans to exercise a one-time veto option to block the deal that the nationalist opposition has called a “capitulation”.

-The Macedonian parliament is scheduled to start debating the agreement next week.
+The Macedonian parliament is scheduled to start debating the agreement the coming week.

 The accord still needs to be approved by Macedonia’s parliament and then pass a referendum.